Max Mata: Loan to Sligo Rovers

 On 15 February 2024, it was announced that Mata had returned to Sligo Rovers, on loan until the summer.
 He scored 4 goals in 14 appearances during his time back on loan with the club.

 Loan to Auckland

 On 3 June 2024, it was announced that Mata had joined newly formed A-League side Auckland FC on loan.
-On 18 January 2025, Mata scored his first A-League goal in a 3–0 win over Melbourne City.

-On 10 June 2025, the club announced that Mata would return to Shrewsbury Town.
-Mata scored 2 goals in 19 appearances for the club.
+On 18 January 2025, he scored his first A-League goal in a 3–0 win over Melbourne City.
+On 10 June 2025, the club announced that Mata would return to Shrewsbury Town after scoring 2 goals in 19 appearances during his loan spell at the club.

+St Patrick's Athletic

+On 1 December 2025, it was announced that Mata had signed for League of Ireland Premier Division club St Patrick's Athletic.
+On 6 March 2026, Mata scored his first goal for the club in a 3–2 Dublin Derby win away to Shelbourne, scoring a 92nd minute winner having replaced Ryan Edmondson from the bench in the 74th minute.

 International career

 Youth

 Mata was named in the New Zealand U-20 side for the 2019 FIFA U-20 World Cup.
 He was picked for the tournament even though he would be unavailable for the first two games of the tournament due to a red card that he picked up in the final of the OFC U-19 Championship qualifiers.
 Mata ended up making two appearances for the U-20s, first in the last group game against Uruguay, where he captained the team, and in the round of 16 penalty shootout loss to Colombia.